matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 - A class loader is a part of JVM.
 Technically namespaces are unique per class loader.
 Usually there is just 1 class loader per program.
 <br/>
 - In Java Threading support, thread mostly communicate with each other via shared objects or shared member variables with the same object.
     - Thread interference : different thread access the same data
     - Memory Consistency Errors : A thread sees a state inconsistent value of a variable
     - Thread Contention : Thread get in each other's way, and slow down-or sometimes even have to be killed in Java
 - Thread interference and memory consistency errors
-    - If two thread access the same variable, it's possible for them to get in each other's way That's becouse Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction.
+    - If two thread access the same variable, it's possible for them to get in each other's way That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction.
     - For example two threads incrementing the same variable could simply lose one of the two increments.
     - Restricting access to an object or a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases.